ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

 Feel free to contact one of the [graduate student executives](./about.html) if you would like to receive help promoting your new sports team.

-Last updated: September 28, 2022
+Last updated: February 3, 2023